Jaypad07/Find-Go---FrontEnd/README.md

 #### Time-Saving Solution:
 Find & Go is designed to help you get in and out of stores as quickly as possible.
 No more waiting in line at information desks or searching through aisles.
 With Find & Go, you can find what you need and be on your way in no time.

+## Technologies
+* [Git Bash](https://gitforwindows.org/) - to traverse the file system, execute system functions, and to interact with my GitHub repository.
+* [Visual Studio Code](https://code.visualstudio.com/) - to write code in Html, CSS, and Java Script.
+* [ShareX](https://getsharex.com/downloads) - image capture program to take preview snapshots for this Readme.doc.
+* [BootStrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/) - Bootstrap is a popular open-source framework that provides a collection of pre-built CSS styles and JavaScript components.
+* [GitHub](https://github.com/) The hosting service for the remote repository, used for version control and branch management.